gbm-dev/ipvx/README.md

 /core/subnet.ts, /core/routing.ts, /core/nat.ts, /core/dhcp.ts: These files contain more complex operations that often build upon the basic address operations.
-/utils/validation.ts and /utils/conversion.ts: Contain helper functions that
+/utils/parse.ts and /utils/octet.ts: Contain helper functions that enable the other higher level libraries, essentially, adapters for the library.